benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

     2. Copy the generated Access Token (store somewhere safe for later)
 3. Add your Bot to a Webex Teams Space
     1. In Webex Teams click the + button and create a space
-    2. Give your space a name and add your Bot (i.e. mybot@webex.bot)
+    2. Give your space a name and add your Bot (i.e. yourbot@webex.bot)
     3. Click Create
     4. Say “Hello” if you want :)